Why Your CMS Choice Directly Impacts Rankings

 The WordPress Problem

 WordPress powers roughly 40% of the web.
-That ubiquity created a plugin ecosystem of over 60,000 extensions.
-The problem: most WordPress sites stack 20-40 plugins that inject render-blocking JavaScript, unoptimised CSS, and third-party scripts that destroy page speed.
+That scale created a huge plugin library.
+The problem is that many WordPress sites end up stacking 20 to 40 plugins that add extra JavaScript, extra CSS, and third-party scripts that slow the site down.

 Google confirmed through its Core Web Vitals documentation that page experience signals - including Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP) - directly influence ranking.